Smart Heating Controls, Heating Curves and Weather Compensation: How Heat Pump Systems Are Optimised

 • Less energy is wasted

-Advice from Money Saving Expert supports the idea that improved control leads to better energy outcomes.
+Advice from Money Saving Expert also supports the idea that improved heating control is one of the simplest ways to improve energy performance.

-Two homes can have the same heat pump but very different results.
+Two homes can have the same heat pump equipment but deliver completely different results.

 A well-tuned system: